 Price: There is no entry fee to visit the Rajgad Fort.

 Lohagad fort is one of the amazing places to visit in Pune for kids.
 This formidable fort is located around 52 kilometers out of Pune, Lohagad is an appointed UNESCO World Heritage Site.
 Located at a height of about 3,400 feet, this fort is a popular destination for trekkers and nature lovers from Pune and Bombay alike.

 The trek to this fort is fairly easy, making it a perfect attempt for first-time trekkers.
 Apart from the trekking trail, however, the Lohagad Fort prides in its cultural and historical significance.
 The Fort was once a treasury of Chhatrapati Shivaji, and boasts of splendid carvings and sculptures over its walls and doorways.
 It's most famous spot is Vinchu Kata, a range of hills that looks like Capricorn.

 Price: There is no entry fee required to visit the Lohagad Fort.

 Located around 35 kilometers away from Pune, this serene tourist spot is a perfect getaway for nature lovers, away from the bustle of city life.
 The peaceful lake is surrounded by the Sahyadri Mountain ranges on all sides, contributing to the beauty of the scenery.

 The best activity to enjoy here is camping.
 One of the popular things to do in Pune, for kids, is camping.
 Given such a safe and spectacular setup, amidst the lap of nature, this site is frequently visited.
 Rent a cottage by the lake, have a barbeque or even a bonfire party- one is spoilt for choice here.
-The Mulshi Lake and Dam is best visited during the monsoon weather, although summers here are not too bad either.
+The Mulshi Lake and Dam makes one of the best places to visit in Pune for kids if visited during the monsoon weather, although summers here are not too bad either.